Kyle has broad experience as a conductor with both youth and adults:

 Scroll down to find out more about Kyle’s conducting experience and upcoming projects.

-Kyle was recently named the next Artistic Director of Northwest Repertory Singers, as of the ensemble’s eighteenth season (2018-2019).
-He succeeds Dr. Paul Schultz, who retired after more than fifty years as a conductor and music educator.
+Kyle was named the next Artistic Director of Northwest Repertory Singers in 2018.
+He succeeded the late Dr. Paul Schultz, who retired that year after more than fifty years as a conductor and music educator.